-He which testifieth these things saith, Surely I come quickly.
+He who testifies these things says, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.
 (Revelation 22:20).

 The next move of God, in conjunction with the earth-wide revival of prayer and praise, will be the preaching of the Gospel with spiritual power never before witnessed on the earth, except for the ministry of Christ Himself.
 The end-time revival may well be the fulfillment of the “two witnesses” of Revelation, Chapter 11.
 Here is the double portion of Elisha that will go before the Lord to prepare His way and to make ready a people for the Lord.